Ergodic Average Dominance for Unimodular Amenable Groups: Abstract

 \section{Abstract}

-In this paper we show that the ergodic averages of the action of any unimodular amenable group along certain F{\o}lner sequences can be dominated by the Ces\`aro means of a suitably constructed Markov operator, that is, the ergodic averages of an integer action.
-Moreover, the restriction on these F{\o}lner sequences are mild enough so that every two-sided F{\o}lner sequence has a subsequence satisfying these conditions.
-As a consequence of this inequality, we obtain the maximal and pointwise (individual) ergodic theorems for actions of unimodular amenable groups directly from the corresponding ergodic theorems for integer actions.
-This allows us to deal with the commutative and noncommutative ergodic theorems on an equal footing.
+We prove that ergodic averages of actions of second countable unimodular amenable groups along suitable F{\o}lner sequences are dominated by Ces\`aro means of a certain Markov operator, i.e. by ergodic averages of an integer action.
+The required condition on the F{\o}lner sequence is mild: every two-sided F{\o}lner sequence admits a subsequence satisfying it.
+As a consequence, maximal and pointwise ergodic theorems for unimodular amenable group actions follow directly from the classical results for integer actions.
+Whilst other proofs of these ergodic theorems using various harmonic analytic techniques are known, our combinatorial method is considerably simpler and applies to both commutative and noncommutative settings, putting them on an equal footing and avoiding technical difficulties associated with group complexity or noncommutativity.
+The domination principle introduced here may be of independent interest in ergodic theory.